 Simply put, you get the chance to share your story.
-Case studies, after all are just stories showcasing your products and methods.
+Case studies, after all, are just stories showcasing your products and methods.
 They make for pretty spectacular advertising because, to a reader, it doesn’t feel like they’re being marketed to.

 92% of customers prefer that media messages sound like a story.
-By using case studies your appealing to the logical, casual consumer who wants to know the “who, what, where, when, and why” that drives them to buy without any of the extra fuss.
+By using case studies you’re appealing to the logical, casual consumer who wants to know the “who, what, where, when, and why” that drives them to buy without any of the extra fuss.
 Case studies are the perfect medium to package it all.

 Using the ingredients above, assemble them in this order to create a basic marketing case study:

 You’ve certainly heard enough from us to this point.
 Now it’s time to see what all of these tips and tricks look like in action. `

 To give you a well-rounded picture, we’ll share some of our favorite marketing case studies with you so you can see it all in action for yourself.

 Despite the size of the initiative they were able to break down their process on a share of voice campaign with a great deal of clarity.

-This is a great example of a marketing agency showcasing their history of work with a high profile client (the Boston Red Sox).
+This is a great example of a marketing agency showcasing its history of work with a high-profile client (the Boston Red Sox).
 It explores their entire body of work on a dynamic landing page.